(E204CW Revised 03/08/2017)

 f.
 Customer may enable Anonymous Users to access Customer's Value-Added Application(s) running under Customer's own subscription, subject to the following terms:

-1. Customer may charge for such access under subscription types that permit use for revenue-generation purposes.
+1. Customer may charge for such access under subscription types that permit use for commercial retail business purposes.

-2. Customer may embed an App Login Credential into Value-Added Applications but may not embed a Named User Credential.
+2. Customer may embed an App Login Credential into Value-Added Applications to enable public use by Anonymous Users but may not embed a Named User Credential.

 3. Customer is responsible for all Service Credits consumed in Anonymous Users' use of Customer's Value-Added Application(s).